 The North Coast Food Trail is a collaborative effort to connect people to the bounty available on Oregon’s North Coast.
 Supporting local food is a way to support our communities and the producers and crafters who work hard to grow and use our local ingredients.
 Find your themed route below or download the official brochure.

-Start the day with the fuel you’ll need for the fun trip ahead: scones and coffee from Dough Dough Bakery.
-After a long walk on the beach, peruse crafts at the seasonal Seaside Farmers Market.
+In Seaside, start the day with the fuel you’ll need for the fun trip ahead: scones and coffee from Dough Dough Bakery.
+After a long walk on the beach, peruse crafts at the seasonal Seaside Farmers Market, or get a refreshing cone at Sea Star Gelato.
 Soon it’s lunchtime and Maggie’s on the Prom and Osprey Café beckon with inventive menus featuring locally sourced ingredients.
-Head south to Ecola State Park and Cannon Beach, where Stephanie Inn offers oceanfront lodging and dining.
-Choose between its upscale dining room or seafood-centric The Wayfarer Restaurant & Lounge.
-End the evening with pints at Public Coast Brewing.
+Head south to Cannon Beach, where Stephanie Inn offers oceanfront lodging and dining.
+Choose between its upscale dining room or seafood-centric The Wayfarer Restaurant.

-Explore a world of foodie delights off Highway 6 and beyond
+Explore a world of foodie delights off Highway 26 and 6.

-The adventure begins in Pacific City with fresh-baked treats at Grateful Bread Bakery, a local landmark, or elevated brunch at The Riverhouse Nestucca.
+Head west to Netarts Bay by indulging in a locally sourced lunch at The Schooner, and a visit to Jacobsen Salt.
+Scoot down the Three Capes Route to Pacific City with fresh-baked treats and breakfast or lunch at Grateful Bread Bakery, a local landmark.
 For thrills of a lifetime join a fishing trip with Pacific City Dory Charters, catching a wave from the beach.
-After hours at sea catching crab and halibut, rest your bones at Headlands Coastal Lodge & Spa, where each guestroom features ocean views and the Meridian Restaurant makes everything from scratch.
-Check with the front desk for special events, or enjoy dinner at local favorites Sportsman’s Pub-n-Grub and Beach Club Bistro in Neskowin.
-Then it’s time for toasts at négociant-style Twist Wine Company and the original Pelican Brewing pub, a beachfront must.
+Rest your bones at Headlands Coastal Lodge & Spa, where each guestroom features ocean views and the Meridian Restaurant makes everything from scratch.
+Or enjoy dinner at local favorites Sportsman’s Pub-n-Grub or The Riverhouse Nestucca.
+Then it’s time for toasts at Twist Wine Company and the original Pelican Brewing pub, a beachfront must.

-Make the morning special with tours of local farms and producers.
-Find dory-caught fish, produce and flowers at Farmer Creek Marketplace in Cloverdale.
 Nearby Nestucca Bay Creamery beckons with handmade farmstead cheese and ice cream.
-Call ahead to see the sustainable practices of Powder Creek Ranch in Beaver.
-And you can’t go wrong with exploring the foods and crafts of Pacific City Farmers Market and Neskowin Farmers Market, both only open in the summer months.
+And you can’t go wrong with exploring the foods and crafts of Pacific City Farmers Market and Neskowin Farmers Market, both open in the summer months.
+Before heading back home, enjoy a seafood dinner at Hawk Creek Café in Neskowin, and if it’s summer, get an ice cream cone at their bright red Village Scoop truck.

 More tasty stops